-- Calf / pup (e.g. age 0): dolphin / whale5 less than one-third of the length of an average adult female, sometimes with neonatal folds if very young; seal / sea lion less than one-third of the length of an average adult female, pup pelage. - Juvenile (e.g. age 1+): dolphin / whale approximately one-half of the length of an average adult female, sexually immature; seal / sea lion - approximately one-half of the length of an average adult female, sexually immature, lack of pup pelage. - Adult (e.g. variable age): dolphin / whale greater than one-half the length of an average adult female, sexually mature; seal / sea lion greater than one-half the length of an average adult female, sexually mature, secondary sexual characteristics (e.g. mane).
+- Calf / pup (e.g. age 0): dolphin / whale4 less than one-third of the length of an average adult female, sometimes with neonatal folds if very young; seal / sea lion less than one-third of the length of an average adult female, pup pelage (fur). - Juvenile (e.g. age 1+): dolphin / whale approximately one-half of the length of an average adult female, sexually immature; seal / sea lion approximately one-half of the length of an average adult female, sexually immature, lack of pup pelage. - Adult (e.g. variable age): dolphin / whale greater than one-half the length of an average adult female, sexually mature; seal / sea lion greater than one-half the length of an average adult female, sexually mature, secondary sexual characteristics (e.g. mane). - Indeterminate: photos where age class could not be assigned.